everx-labs/ton-nfc-client/README.md

 # ton-nfc-client

 This React native library is developed to handle communication of Android smartphones/iPhones with NFC TON Labs Security cards.
 It provides a useful API to work with all functionality (i.e. APDU commands) supported by NFC TON Labs Security card.
+The technical specification of TON Labs Security card can be found here https://ton.surf/scard.

-For the case of iPhone you must have iOS version >= 13 and iPhone model >= 7.
++ For the case of iPhone you must have iOS version >= 13 and iPhone model >= 7.
 For the case of Android you should also check whether it supports NFC feature.

-Android native code of ton-nfc-client uses [TonNfcClientAndroid library](https://github.com/tonlabs/TonNfcClientAndroid) to handle all NFC stuff, and iOS native code of ton-nfc-client respectively uses [TonNfcClientSwift library](https://github.com/tonlabs/TonNfcClientSwift).
++ Android native code of ton-nfc-client uses [TonNfcClientAndroid library](https://github.com/tonlabs/TonNfcClientAndroid) to handle all NFC stuff, and iOS native code  respectively uses [TonNfcClientSwift library](https://github.com/tonlabs/TonNfcClientSwift).

 ## Installation